Support the Cuban People vs. People to People Travel to Cuba

 For more details and exact language from OFAC, go here.

-If you'd like any help planning your trip, one of our locals in Cuba can plan out as much or as little of your trip as you'd like, all while helping to ensure that you are visiting legally under the Support for the Cuban People category.
-Check out our pricing page for more on what is included.
+If you'd like any help planning your trip, a local expert in Cuba can plan out as much or as little of your trip as you'd like, all while helping to ensure that you are visiting legally under the Support for the Cuban People category.
+Check out the pricing page for more on what is included.

 Whenever you'd like to get started, enter a few of your travel interests and you'll be matched with the best local to plan your trip.